 According to the Curie’s Law, the magnetization which is present in a paramagnetic material is said to be directly proportional to the applied field of magnetic.
 If the object which we have used is heated then the magnetization is viewed to be temperature which is inversely proportional.
 The law which we are discussing was discovered by the French physicist named Pierre Curie.

 Most of the elements and along with some compounds which are paramagnetic in nature.
 Paramagnetism is exhibited by compounds which are containing palladium, iron, platinum, and the earth rare elements.
 In such compounds which are made up of atoms of these elements have some inner shell electrons that are incomplete.
-This causes their unpaired electron to spin like orbits and tops like satellites.
+This causes their unpaired electrons to spin like orbits and tops like satellites.
 This makes the atoms magnetic which tend to align with and strengthen an applied field of magnetic.

 Magnetic effect of strongly paramagnetic substances decreases with temperature increase because of the dealignment produced by the greater random motion of the atomic magnets.
 Magnets exhibiting weak paramagnetism are independent of temperature which is found in many elements which are metallic in the solid state.
-For example, sodium and the other metal alkali.
+For example, sodium and other metal alkali.
 It is because an applied magnetic field affects the spin of some of the loosely bound conduction electrons.
 The susceptibility value that is a measure of the relative amount of induced magnetism for magnets that are paramagnetic materials is always positive and at room temperature.
-That is we can say is typically about 1/100,000 to 1/10,000 for the magnets which are weakly paramagnetic and about 1/10,000 to 1/100 for strongly paramagnetic magnets.
+That is, we can say typically about 1/100,000 to 1/10,000 for the magnets which are weakly paramagnetic and about 1/10,000 to 1/100 for strongly paramagnetic magnets.